depler/transmission-android/README.md

 - root is not required

 # Config
 Application uses path `[external_storage]/Transmission` as root folder.
 Permission `MANAGE_EXTERNAL_STORAGE` is mandatory to use this folder, you need to grant access manually in your device settings.
 Root folder contains subfolders `Config` (application settings and service data) and `Web` (web UI files).
-Some settings will be calculated in rutime at first launch.
+Some settings will be calculated at runtime during first launch.

 Probably you want/should change following settings in file `[external_storage]/Transmission/Config/settings.json`: `download-dir`, `incomplete-dir`.
 Default folder for torrents is `[external_storage]/Transmission/Torrents`.